chaaklau/appledaily-frequency/Readme.md

 ## Generating the frequency list and bigrams

 *Real mode is used by default if the following flags are not configured*
-- `-t` or `--test` enables the testing mode, which generates bigram
+- `-t` or `--test` enables the testing mode, which uses test data for the tasks
-- `-r` or `--real` enables the real mode, which will
+- `-r` or `--real` enables the real mode, which uses the full data set
+- `-h` or `--head` enables the head mode, which uses only the first 20 items of the data set

+*Task*
+- `-g` or `--get` specifies the task to be performed.
+The three tasks are:
+- - `freq` (Generate word-based frequencies)
+- - `grams` (Generate n-grams by characters)
+- - `swc` (Statistics about Written Cantonese)

 *The default path is `data/`*
 - `-p` or `--path` specifies the root of the dataset.

 The files will be saved under `output`. `found.tsv` contains a frequency list of all words, `missing.tsv` contains all missing characters, `d-2gram` and `d-words` are bigrams and word frequency table by date.
+If task is set to `grams`, all files will be outputted to `d-ngrams`.

+## Merging n-gram files
+`merge-ngrams.py` Merges individual sorted-by-date n-grams file into one big file.

 ## Release